 Governments often delegate aspects of regulatory enforcement to third-party firms that sell compliance-related services to regulated buyers.
-Competition in the resulting compliance markets may generate social costs and benefits.
-Does competition lead to lower prices and better choices for buyers?
-Does it induce sellers to help buyers evade regulations?
-This paper illustrates how the answers to these questions can improve regulation of markets for passenger vehicle emissions tests.
-Test-level data from Texas between 2002 and 2024 shows that thousands of testing firms facilitated more than 1 million cases of cheating by customers.
-Quasi-random increases in local and market-level competition cause more cheating, which allows drivers to avoid repairs that would decrease their vehicles' emissions of criteria air pollutants.
-In ongoing work, I estimate a dynamic discrete choice model of demand for cheating and fair tests among differentiated stations, as well as for repairs.
-This model quantifies the benefit of restricting competition in terms of reduced pollution, and weighs it against the costs in terms of changes in test prices and driving distances between consumers and firms.
+Competition in the resulting compliance markets may generate social costs and benefits: it can lead to lower prices and better choices for buyers, but may induce sellers to help buyers evade regulations.
+This paper quantifies this tradeoff in the market for passenger vehicle emissions tests in Texas.
+Test-level administrative data shows that thousands of testing firms falsified more than 7 million tests between 2002 and 2024.
+Quasi-random increases in competition cause more cheating, which allows drivers to avoid repairs that would causally decrease their vehicles' emissions of harmful air pollutants.
+To understand how much competition benefits consumers and causes externalities in equilibrium, I estimate a supply model of cheating and fair tests and a dynamic discrete choice model of demand for tests among differentiated stations, as well as for repairs.

 (with Ben Lockwood and Arthur van Benthem)